HappyStephanie/NYU.OpenData/README.md

 Author: Tong Shen

 ### Repository Overview
 This repository documents my responses to the assignments for the STAT 5255 class (Introduction to Data Science).

+The first two excercies focused on GitHub setup and thus do not contain recorded responses.

+Exercises 5, 6, and 7 used the NYC motor vehicle collisions dataset from NYC Open Data.

-Among the eight main assignments, the first two focused on GitHub setup and thus do not contain recorded responses.
-The final assignment is the mid-term team project, in which my teammate answered the first two questions (cleaning and describing the data), while I answered the last two (exloring the data).
+The mid-term team project utilized the 311 Service Requests dataset from NYC Open Data.
+In this project, my teammate answered the first two questions (cleaning the data and describing the duration distribution), while I handled the last two: building models to predict a variable and exploring the data to answer the research question of interest—how to find a neighbor-friendly house in NYC.

+The final project used data I collected independently and aimed to answer two key research questions:

+Research Question 1: How accurately and effectively can a comprehensive set of predictors (demographic information, relationship specific predictors, and family of origin experiences) predict adult attachment security?

+Research Question 2: What are the key predictors of adult attachment security?

 ### Prompts for the nine assignments